 - Add water, a teaspoon at a time, and mix well until you have achieved a smooth and thickly pourable glaze.

-- Dip the top of each donut and donut hole in the glaze, allowing any excess to drip off, and then return to the wire rack to set, glazed side up.
+- Immerse the whole donut (or donut hole), while still warm, in the glaze, covering it on all sides.
+Lift the glazed donut from the mixture using a fork, allow any excess to drip off, and then return to the wire rack to set.

 Notes